-The RTA will design Bus Operator shifts to comply with California Industrial Welfare Commission Wage Order Number 9, which regulates wages, hours and working conditions in the transportation industry.
+The RTA will design shifts to comply with regulations regarding wages, hours and working conditions.

-- 2.7.3.1 Break Periods: For all at-will employees, California law states employers need only to provide rest breaks, but not ensure that rest breaks are taken.
+2.7.3.1 Break Periods: For all at-will employees, California law states employers need only to provide rest breaks, but not ensure that rest breaks are taken.
 Every employer must authorize and permit nonexempt employees to take rest breaks, which if practicable should be in the middle of each work period.
 The rest break must be based on the total hours worked daily at the rate of 10 minutes rest time per four hours of work.
-Rest breaks need not be allowed for employees whose total work time is less than 3 1/2 hours per day. - 2.7.3.2 Meal Periods: For all at-will employees, no employee should work more than five hours without having a meal period of at least 30 minutes, except when a work period of not more than six hours will complete the day's work the meal period may be waived by mutual consent of the employer and the employee in writing.
+Rest breaks need not be allowed for employees whose total work time is less than 3 1/2 hours per day.

+2.7.3.2 Meal Periods: For all at-will employees, no employee should work more than five hours without having a meal period of at least 30 minutes, except when a work period of not more than six hours will complete the day's work the meal period may be waived by mutual consent of the employer and the employee in writing.
 Employees shall be relieved from all duties during their meal period.
 If the employee is not relieved of all duty during a meal period, the meal period shall be considered an "on duty" meal period and is counted as time worked.
 On-duty meal periods should be noted on time records for the applicable pay period.
 We encourage all employees to take their meal period and be relieved from duty during that period.